COMMUNITY PROFILE:

 ELECTIONS 2024:

-This seat is on the ballot during the 2024 election cycle.
-Running for the seat are Nathaniel White (D) and Scott Cyrway (R).
+This seat was on the ballot during the 2024 election cycle.
+Running for the seat were Nathaniel White (D) and Scott Cyrway (R).

 View contributions to each candidate, campaign expenditures and campaign filings on the Maine Ethics Commission website.